 - Make a well in the middle of the dry ingredients and add the lemon juice, vegan yogurt, lemon zest vanilla extract, and grated or cubed frozen butter into the center of the bowl.

 - Using a spatula, gently fold the dry ingredients into the wet ingredients until just combined.
 About 6-8 folds.
+Lastly fold in the blueberries.
 Do not over mix this.
 Clumps are good and you want the butter to stay cold.

 - Cut the circle into 8 triangles, like you would cut a pizza.